nest-modules/mailer/README.md

 Here are some examples of how you can do it.

-**Do not nodemailer.createTransport in the transport passed.
+**Do not call nodemailer.createTransport in the transport passed.
 If you do this, you will receive the error** `TypeError: Converting circular structure to JSON` **since we call createTransport inside this library.**

 ##### Mandrill